well-grounded-java/resources/Ch18/README.md

 ### `jextract` generating wrappers

-Generating wrapper classes yourself isn't required to build and run the project if you're using 0.7.2 `libspng` as instructed above.

-If you need a different version of just want to try doing it yourself, though, as of this writing you'll need the Panama EA (https://jdk.java.net/panama/) to get access to the `jextract` tool.
+To generate the wrapper classes, you'll need the Panama EA (https://jdk.java.net/panama/) to get access to the `jextract` tool.

-To rerun the extraction where this project expects it, do the following:
+To run the extraction where this project expects it, do the following:

 ```
 cd Ch18/Panama/src/main/java